saahas5701/dashboard-app/README.md

 **Why Context API over Redux?**
 For an app of this size, Context API + useState is sufficient.
 Redux adds complexity that isn't justified here.
 The auth state (user, login, logout) is the only global state needed.

-**Why `COALESCE` in UPDATE queries?**
+***Why Partialupdates?**
-Allows partial updates — you can update just the title without needing to send all other fields.
-The database keeps existing values for anything not provided.
+The API allows users to update only the fields they want to change without sending the entire object again.
+Existing values are preserved when a field is not provided.

 **Assumptions**
 - One user can have many projects (1:N relationship)